hyungmogu/Udacity-Item-Catalogue-App/README.md

 Here, users can create, delete, edit and read posts, retrieve data via server-side web API, and login using account from Google and Facebook.

-This project is created for demonstration purposes.
+This project is for demonstration purposes.
 It is not open to contribution.
 However, users are free to clone and explore.

 This project utilizes FLASK, SQLAlchemy, SQLite, Python, Jinja2, CSS3, Bootstrap, Javascript and JQuery.